 Although Stan Hansen earned countless championships over the span of his 28-year career, he was always a man who knew where he stood and never needed a belt to validate his place on the roster.
-But when he was given the opportunity to become AWA World Heavyweight Champion, he readily complied, believing that there would be a financial reward in his future.
+But when Stan Hansen was given the opportunity to become AWA World Heavyweight Champion, he believed there would be a financial reward in his future.
 This wasn’t the case.

-When out of the blue he was ordered him to drop the belt to Nick Bockwinkel, he wasn’t thrilled and decided to take matters into his own hands!
+When out of the blue he was ordered to drop the belt to Nick Bockwinkel, he wasn’t thrilled, and took matters into his own hands!
 What he did to the belt afterward is now forever a part of wrestling lore.

 Pro Wrestling USA and the End of the Wrestling Territories